jlmurdoch/raspio-duino-setup/README.md

 | SCK | GPIO 11 | Pin 23 | SPI0 SCLK |
 |  | GPIO 14 | Pin  8 | UART TX   |
 |  | GPIO 15 | Pin 10 | UART RX   |

+The linuxspi programmer doesn't work out-of-the-box.
+GPIO 8/SPI CE0 is hard wired to the RESET pin on the ATMega328P-PU and avrdude expects to use GPIO, which is then locked out by the spidev module / cited as being too slow for avrdude.
+The linuxgpio programmer should be used instead.

 There is an LED on PB5 (5th bit when programming) that can be used for testing, which the blink-test program demonstrates.